Angelonius/Mitteleuropa-and-Balkans/README.md

 # Mitteleuropa-and-Balkans
-This is a compilation mod for Project Austria, Project Montenegro and Project Serbia.
+This is a compilation mod for Project Holy Roman Empire, Project Montenegro and Project Serbia.

 v1.1: I've added in an update to Nirekin-sys's Teutonic Order mod.